xinghd142857/PU-EPP/readme.md

 This repository contains the positive unlabeled learning-based enzyme promiscuity prediction (PU-EPP) model as described in the paper Deep learning Enables Rapid Identification of Mycotoxin-degrading Enzymes.

 # Requirements
 A linux workstation with GPUs is essential for deploying PU-EPP.
-The final PU-EPP model published along the paper was trained on 4 NVIDIA Tesla V100 GPUs for 2 weeks.
+The final PU-EPP model was trained on 5 NVIDIA Tesla V100 GPUs, which took about 2 weeks.

 # Installation